swaldman/mill-daemon/README.md

 ### Advanced

-If you asked mill to generate a PID file (by overriding `runDaemonPidFile`), your subprocess will have `MILL_DAEMON_PID_FILE` in its environment.
+* If you asked mill to generate a PID file (by overriding `runDaemonPidFile`), your subprocess will have `MILL_DAEMON_PID_FILE` in its environment.
 You can use this to, for example, set up a shutdown hook that will strive to delete the file when your process terminates.

+  If you are running daemons under _systemd_, this is just a nice-to-have backstop. _systemd_ will try to delete the PID file when your process terminates without need for any intervention.

+* By default, the daemon subprocess inherits the `mill` launcher's standard-in and standard-out.
+  That gives _systemd_ control over where they should be directed, and is usually what you want.
+  However, you can override `def runDaemonOut : os.ProcessOutput` and `def runDaemonErr : os.ProcessOutput`
+  to take control of these streams yourself, if you prefer.

 ### Examples